Broccoli and Potato Soup with Pasta, just a few simple ingredients to create a delicious healthy and comforting dish!

 There are so many wonderful dishes that my mother has made throughout the years that both she and I have forgotten about.
-And this Broccoli and Potato Soup with Pasta is one of them.
+And this broccoli and potato soup with pasta is one of them.
 Thank goodness for my dear readers who remind me of such dishes with their comments.

 Not too long ago I posted a recipe for Pasta with Broccoli.
 A dish that is a staple in my home as well as in my parents home since forever.
 The reaction was overwhelming!
 Time and time again I've seen how such simple dishes evoke nostalgic wonderful memories of mothers and nonnas who lovingly preparing these dishes for their families.
 Preserving such recipes has become my mission!

-But this version of her broccoli soup did not start off this way back in Sicily.
+But this version of her broccoli potato soup did not start off this way back in Sicily.
 Let me explain.

 Origins of Broccoli and Potato Soup with Pasta

 Back in Sicily, this recipe was much more basic than the one I'm sharing here.
 A pot of water was brought to a boil; broccoli and potatoes were added and cooked until tender; pasta was added to the water and cooked until al dente.
 The soup was finished with a drizzle of olive oil and grated cheese before serving.
-Simple enough, right?
-But I imagine this version was just as tasty and comforting.

 Throughout the years, my mother modified the recipe adding sautéed onions and diced tomatoes for extra color and flavor.
 And, I took it a step further by adding a Parmigiano cheese rind to the broth to add even more flavor.